christopheryoung/chrisyoung/site/meta.rst

-You're at the right place if you're looking for the Canadian Christopher Young who grew up (mostly) in Ottawa, studied philosophy at the University of Toronto, went to Cornell to do graduate work in the same field, dropped out, became a developer passionate about Python, Clojure and Haskell, and now lives very happily in Brooklyn, NY with his wife, `Yoon Sun Choi
+You're at the right place if you're looking for the Canadian Christopher Young who grew up (mostly) in Ottawa, studied philosophy at the University of Toronto, went to Cornell to do graduate work in the same field, eventually dropped out, taught himself to code while waiting for a green card, became a developer passionate about Python, Clojure and Haskell, and now lives very happily in Brooklyn, NY with his wife, `Yoon Sun Choi
 <http://yoonsunchoi.com>`_, and his son, Oliver.

 **Elsewhere**